valkey-io/planet/aggregation_and_content_policy.md

 problematic post).
-If this fails, or if it is a kind of problem that cannot be solved with a discussion, open an [Issue](https://github.com/valkey-io/planet/issues) or send an email to valkey-planet AT oursqlcommunity DOT org.
+If this fails, or if it is a kind of problem that cannot be solved with a discussion, open an [Issue](https://github.com/valkey-io/planet/issues) or send an email to planet AT lists DOT valkey.io.

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->